Metrist-Software/product-docs/docs/agent-overview.md

   agent.
 The monitoring agent has logic to decide whether the intercepted API call has data that contributes to the assessment of a production monitor.

-## Canary Monitoring Agent
+## Metrist Monitoring Agent

-The Canary Monitoring Agent (CMA) is the cornerstone of our on-premises offering.
+The Metrist Monitoring Agent (MMA) is the cornerstone of our on-premises offering.
 It has two main functions:

 * To schedule and run private synthetic monitors.
-This is very much alike to how monitors are scheduled and run on the Canary back-end, but with a different, customer-specific configuration.
+This is very much alike to how monitors are scheduled and run on the Metrist back-end, but with a different, customer-specific configuration.
 * To receive data from in-process monitoring.
 The in-process part of this system is intentionally kept as simple as possible, to minimize the overhead and risk associated with "intruding" on production code.
 The monitoring agent takes care of the heavy lifting here.

 ### Private synthetic monitoring

-Using an API key, the Canary Monitoring Agent (CMA) fetches customer-specific scheduling configuration from the Canary back-end and uses that to decide which synthetic monitors to run.
+Using an API key, the Metrist Monitoring Agent (MMA) fetches customer-specific scheduling configuration from the Metrist back-end and uses that to decide which synthetic monitors to run.
 This happens roughly every ten seconds.
-For each monitor that is scheduled to run, the CMA will look at the last time the monitor reported back (again fetching this from the Canary back-end) and decide whether enough time has elapsed to warrant a new run of the monitor.
+For each monitor that is scheduled to run, the CMA will look at the last time the monitor reported back (again fetching this from the Metrist back-end) and decide whether enough time has elapsed to warrant a new run of the monitor.
 If this is true, then the monitor is run.
 Measurements collected by the monitor are then sent to the Canaray back-end for further analysis.